 Amount of Money in Trust

-Like other asbestos trust funds, Federal-Mogul only pays claimants a percentage of the requested funds.
+Like other asbestos trusts, Federal-Mogul pays claimants of 8.5% the requested funds.
 This ensures there will be enough money for current and future claims.

 Products Containing Asbestos